What is a Network as a Service (NaaS)?

 Migrating network infrastructure to the cloud leaves a company reliant upon a single vendor.
 The convenience of single-source solutions often means companies do not get best-of-breed services.
 And lock-in may make leaving that vendor too difficult when it raises prices or experiences excessive downtime.

-NaaS implementations work best when a company is already committed to cloud-based infrastructure.
-Integrating a company’s proprietary systems, whether on-premises or in hybrid clouds, is more challenging even with the NaaS vendor’s support.
+A NaaS solution works best when a company is already committed to cloud-based infrastructure.
+Integrating a company’s proprietary systems, whether on-premises or in a hybrid cloud environment, is more challenging even with the NaaS vendor’s support.

 Twingate lets companies migrate to NaaS infrastructure easily and at their own pace without replacing legacy infrastructure all at once.
 Other benefits of Twingate include: